Chesterhuang1999/Veri-qec/README.md

 We have evaluated *Veri-qec* in the paper 'Efficient Formal Verification for Quantum Error Correcting Programs' (arxiv: ).

+Specifically, we derived the parity-check matrices and logical operators of the QEC codes selected in our benchmark set, the database is at `./src/Dataset/special_codes.py` and `./src/Dataset/qldpc_codes.py`.

 The readers can reproduce the experiments done in the paper via the following steps.
-First, clone this repo and cd `./Veri-qec`.
+First, clone this repo at local:

 ```bash
 git clone https://github.com/Chesterhuang1999/Veri-qec.git